ZaneLesley/NCATrak-Mock-System/README.md

 cd directory/of/mock/system/install
 ```

-- Run the following command to create a virtual enviornment called NCA-Trak that installs all of the dependencies listed in the environment.yml file:
+- Run the following command to create a virtual environment called NCA-Trak that installs all of the dependencies listed in the environment.yml file:

 ```shell
 conda env create -n NCA-Trak --file environment.yml